 1) Purpose

-The purpose of this SOP is to provide a standardized procedure for developing stability study reports for Abbreviated New Drug Applications (ANDAs) to the US FDA, ensuring compliance with regulatory requirements.
+The purpose of this SOP is to define a procedure for conducting stability testing for drugs under expedited approval pathways, ensuring compliance with regulatory requirements while maintaining product quality, safety, and efficacy.

 2) Scope